Can supervise: YES

 This paper seeks to address a major deficit in understandings of mobile learning, that is, its lack of a solid theoretical foundation.
 An overview of existing theoretical concepts of mobile learning is presented, followed by an analysis of interactive classroom systems and the learning that they provide.
 The implementation of a specific interactive system mInteract in the lectures of a large accounting subject is described. mInteract is a Web- based system using no-to-low cost data-packet technology and provides for interactions from students' own Internet-enabled mobile devices.
 The paper examines, by means of reflections from the lecturer and students, the learning which took place during the implementation.
 The analysis demonstrates that interactive mobile learning can be interpreted using experiential learning theory, and that both students and lecturers engage in experiential learning.
 Furthermore, they enter into transactions of knowledge which are facilitated by the mobile learning system. © 2009 Laurel Evelyn Dyson, Andrew Litchfield, Ryszard Raban and Jonathan Tyler.

-Lawrence, EM, Bachfischer, A, Dyson, LE & Litchfield, AJ 2008, 'Mobile Learning and Student Perspectives: A mReality Check!', 7th International Conference on Mobile Businesses, International Conference on Mobile Business, IEEE, Barcelona, Spain, pp. 287-295.View/Download from: UTS OPUS or Publisher's site
+Lawrence, EM, Bachfischer, A, Dyson, LE & Litchfield, AJ 2008, 'Mobile Learning and Student Perspectives: A mReality Check!', 7th International Conference on Mobile Businesses, International Conference on Mobile Business, IEEE, Barcelona, Spain, pp. 287-295.View/Download from: Publisher's site

 n this paper the authors report on the results of a survey aimed at ascertaining the opinions of contemporary university students on the use of mobile devices as learning tools.
 Four hundred and forty two postgraduate and undergraduate students from an Australian University completed the online survey.
 The authors analyzed both quantitative and qualitative data focusing on the ramifications for m-learning practices in university environments.
 Mobile technology acceptance factors are used to highlight important findings from the survey.